GDiffuSE: Diffusion-based speech enhancement with noise model guidance: Proposed Method

-The training of the noise model a given noise sample $\bar{\bw}$, is summarized in Algorithm~\ref{alg:Training}.
+The training of the noise model given a noise sample $\bar{\bw}$ is summarized in Algorithm~\ref{alg:Training}.
 The guided reverse diffusion is summarized in Algorithm~\ref{alg:Inference}.
 The training and inference procedures are schematically depicted in Fig.~\ref{fig:NGDiffuSE}.

 It is important to note that the backbone diffusion model is trained solely on clean speech, so large amounts of noisy data are not required.
 In practice, we employ a \emph{pretrained} diffusion model for clean speech (see Sec.~\ref{ssec:impl}), and only the lightweight noise model needs to be trained in the proposed scheme.